alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 git commit -m 'first version'
 ~~~

-We need to work with a remote repository later on, so create one [on Github](https://github.com/new) and push
+We need to work with a remote repository later on, so [create one on Github](https://github.com/new) and push, for example:

 ~~~shell
 git remote add origin https://github.com/alexec/reltut.git